NETWAYS/foreman-training/plugins/09_cockpit.md

 ****

 * Install Cockpit and enable the Cockpit websocket
-* Install the Foreman Plugin Cockpit using the package "tfm-rubygem-foreman_cockpit"
+* Install the Foreman Plugin Cockpit using the foreman-installer

 #### Expected result: